This guide, on how to start Airbnb business is based on my personal experiences over the last five years.

 The cleaning and laundry team need to work very closely.
 Cleaning cannot finish without fresh laundry, and dirty laundry has to go at the same time a fresh one is delivered.

-How to start an Airbnb: ON-CALL HANDYMAN & LOCKSMITH
+9. ON-CALL HANDYMAN & LOCKSMITH

 Leave contact details for handyman and locksmith in the property, so that the guests can reach out to them directly if you are not available or during odd hours in case of an emergency.

-How to start an Airbnb: PREPARE CLEANING CHECKLIST
+10. PREPARE CLEANING CHECKLIST

 Whether you hire a professional vacation rental cleaning crew or do it yourself, to maintain a certain standard of cleanliness, you need to have a checklist to follow during each changeover.